 Since its founding in 1857, the Chicago Academy of Sciences / Peggy Notebaert Nature Museum has counted an incredible array of notable scientists and educators among those who have contributed to its collection and have led the institution.

-Here are just a few of the notable people from its history.
+Keep reading to learn more about just a few of the notable people from our institutional history.

 Elizabeth Emerson Atwater (1812 – 1878)

 Elizabeth Emerson Atwater, a noted naturalist and collector, willed her collection to the Chicago Academy of Sciences.
 These items, some thirty boxes of plants, shells, minerals and cultural artifacts, remain a part of the Academy’s collection to this day.

 Atwater developed her interest in botany while attending boarding school in Troy, New York where the study of plants was part of the standard curriculum since it was an activity that a “proper” lady could take with her wherever she went.
 She married Samuel T. Atwater in 1839 and in 1856 the couple moved to Chicago, where she connected with the Chicago Academy of Sciences.